Menu close X

 Redesigned iTunes audiobooks screen

-Defining User Goals/Tasks
+01. Defining User Goals

 I established some user goals: the storing and playback of media (primary); browsing and discovering content (secondary)—any new enhancements would have to align with one of the two.

-A screenshot of the heuristic evaluation document
+A screenshot of iTunes UX evaluation spreadsheet

 I conducted a quick usability assessment for some qualitative benchmarks.
 I found the screens to be complicated and restrictive; there were no new discoveries.

-Wireframes
+03. Wireframes

 I created wireframes that introduced new features and enhancements to address the vulnerabilities that surfaced from the usability assessment.

-UI Design
+04. UI Design

 Lastly, based on the wireframes, I applied visual design and created mockups of the new interface.
 I then used the mockups to create a prototype to visualize the UX.